-Financial support varies depending on the barristers chambers, its location and its practice areas.
-London based sets tend to offer more financial support than regional chambers.
+Financial support varies depending on chambers location and practice areas.
+London-based sets tend to offer more financial support than regional chambers.
 Commercial chambers typically offer a higher salary than criminal sets.
 You can find most of this information on the chambers’ pupillage page on their website, or on the Pupillage Gateway.

 The minimum pupillage award is £18,866 per annum for pupillages based in London and £16,322 for pupillages based outside London, and this will increase yearly depending on the levels of the Living Wage.
 In some sets, this will be between £60,000 to £80,000 in commercial chambers in London.
 Some barristers chambers also offer to financially support your completion of vocational component (this is called a ‘draw-down’).

 At the end of the practising period and if all relevant courses have been completed, the Bar Standards Board will give you a Full Practising Certificate.

 You’ll then be able to secure tenancy as a qualified barrister.
 If you are unsuccessful in securing tenancy at the chambers where you did your training, you can apply to complete a ‘third six’ at an alternative location.
 This will give you another opportunity to practice and develop your experience with a view to ultimately gaining tenancy at that chambers.

 You may also, in some instances, be able to remain at your chambers by “squatting”.
 In this case, instead of being under the supervision of a pupil supervisor, you’ll be responsible for yourself.
 It’s important to note that this is only a temporary solution, however.

 Find out what kind of lawyer you’d be with our fun, two-minute quiz.